Neville Fernando

 Dr. Sirikkaththuge Neville Arthur Fernando (9 March 1931 - 4 February 2021) was a Sri Lankan doctor and a politician.

 Career

 He was elected to Panadura in the 8th parliamentary election in 1977.
 He was notable for having moved a controversial Motion of no confidence against then Leader of Opposition A. Amirthalingam, the first motion of no confidence against a leader of opposition in the world.

 Dr. Fernando built a teaching hospital in Malabe and later donated it to the government.

-Dr nevil fernando build a education institute of Royal college panadura and Agamathi balika vidyalaya panadura schools.
+Dr Nevil Fernando built an education institute of Royal college panadura and Agamathi balika vidyalaya panadura schools.

 Death

 Dr. Fernando died on 4 February 2021, in Colombo from complications from COVID-19, after being diagnosed with the disease during the COVID-19 pandemic in Sri Lanka.